Lab 3: Introduction to JS

 Step 4.5: Saving the user’s preference

-We will use the localStorage
+We’ll use the localStorage

-There are two components to persisting the user’s preference:
+There are two parts to this solution:

 localStorage